top of page

 Regular practice: how small improvements make you happy

-A student of mine who has been practicing for over 20 years including 15 years with Nagy Yoga naturally touched her knees with her nose the other day in paschimottanasana - sitting forward bend - and burst with joy: "I did it!
-Last time was years ago and I was hoping to do it again.
+A student of mine who has been practicing for over 20 years, including 15 years with Nagy Yoga, naturally touched her knees with her nose the other day in paschimottanasana - sitting forward bend - and burst with joy: "I did it!
+Last time was years ago, and I was hoping to do it again.
 Here I am."
 She looked jubilant.
-I was happy for her, congratulated her and went on with my teaching.
+I was happy for her, congratulated her, and went on with my teaching.
 Yoga is not about performance, but finding satisfaction in the practice is so encouraging.

 Comments